-- Comfortable clothing, which is easy to put on and take off (for easier toileting) - Safe, comfortable shoes for gym or outdoor play, preferably sneakers.
-Open-toed or backless shoes are not recommended. - Please send your child to school with clothing appropriate for the weather/season: - Coat, mittens, hat in winter - Boots for rain or snow - Note: Sunscreen to be applied prior to child coming to the center. - Children must have at least one complete change of clothing (labeled with child's name or initials) at all times in case of messy play or a bathroom accident.
+- Comfortable clothing, which is easy to put on and take off (for easier toileting) - Comfortable shoes, preferably sneakers.
+Open-toed or backless shoes are not permitted. - Please send your child to school with clothing appropriate for the weather/season: - Coat, mittens, hat in winter - Boots for rain or snow - Note: Sun screen to be applied prior to child coming to the center. - Children must have at least one complete change of clothing (labeled with child's name or initials) at all times in case of messy play or a bathroom accident.
 This includes: - Shirt & Pants - Underwear & Socks